rendaw/pyxyzygy/docs/userguide.md

 A project is a collection of related images and palettes.

 There are two types of projects: normal and pixel projects.
 The only difference between the two is how large the image memory chunks are.
+This means:

 A **normal** project is optimized for screen resolution drawing - if you use it for pixel art the project will use slightly more space.